TinyLLaVA/TinyLLaVA_Factory/README.md

 - Our best model, [TinyLLaVA-Phi-2-SigLIP-3.1B](https://huggingface.co/tinyllava/TinyLLaVA-Phi-2-SigLIP-3.1B), achieves better overall performance against existing 7B models such as LLaVA-1.5 and Qwen-VL.

 - TinyLLaVA Factory is an open-source modular codebase for small-scale large multimodal models (LMMs), implemented in PyTorch and HuggingFace, with a focus on simplicity of code implementations, extensibility of new features, and reproducibility of training results.

+- With TinyLLaVA Factory, you can customize your own large multimodal models with less coding effort and less coding mistakes.

 - TinyLLaVA Factory integrates a suite of cutting-edge models and methods.